adunderground/ad-face-tracker/Readme.md

 Summary:

-- Uses a small React component and a hook to swap/track face images (see `hooks/useGazeTracking.js`).
+- Uses a small React component to swap/track face images (see `hooks/GazeTracker`).
-- Faces are stored under `public/faces/` or 'public/video'.
+- Faces are stored under `public/faces/` or `public/video`.

 Quick start: